 The library provides the subroutine handle_sigfpes and the environment variable TRAP_FPE.
 Both methods provide mechanisms for handling and classifying floating point exceptions, and for substituting new values.
 They also provide mechanisms to count, trace, exit, or abort on enabled exceptions.
+The -TENV:check_div compile flag inserts checks for divide by zero or overflow.
 See the handle_sigfpes(3F) manual page for more information.